The Family Man (S3): Caught In A Mess?

 Thanks to the British Colonial rule legacy and the faulty political policies in India, all of these unresolved geopolitical issues continue to trouble Indians.

-The bloodthirsty conspiracy paints one of India’s top secret analysts (and field agents), Srikant Tiwari, as India’s most wanted man.
-He is a senior agent in a highly secretive Threat Analysis and Surveillance Cell (TASC), which works with NIA, RAW and Force One agencies.
+The bloodthirsty conspiracy paints India’s most loved man (secret analyst & field agent), Srikant Tiwari, as India’s most wanted man.
+He is a seasoned spy working in a highly secretive Threat Analysis and Surveillance Cell (TASC), which works with NIA, RAW and Force One agencies of India.

 But why and how does this happen?
 Well, you have to check the following spoiler.